Post–World War II anti-fascism: United Kingdom

-Sweden: Antifascistisk Aktion activities
+Sweden

-Militant anti-fascism emerged in Sweden in the early 1990s, in particular around the yearly November 30 protests in Lund and Stockholm propelled by blockades of neo-nazi marches in both cities in 1991.
+Militant anti-fascism emerged in Sweden in the early 1990s, in particular around the yearly November 30 protests in Lund and Stockholm propelled by blockades of neo-Nazi marches in both cities in 1991.
 The main militant antifascist group in the country was the Antifascistisk Aktion (AFA), founded in Sweden in 1993 with as many as 20 branches in the late 1990s.
 It was inspired by a group with the same name that had started in Copenhagen in 1991 and British groups with similar names from the 1980s.
 The early tactics mainly focused on large demonstrations, in particular blockades of marches inspired by the 30th November events in Lund between 1991 and 1993.
 In parts of Sweden where these actions were less anchored in memory culture, a more territorial repertoire of interpersonal violence instead dominated, particular in the late 1990s.
 It was in this period that AFA published a detailed Activity Guide describing tactical uses of violence against neo-Nazis.
 In the early 2000s Antifascist Action split, with the now defunct, more Marxist and Workerkist Revolutionära Fronten (The Revolutionary Front) forming out of remnants of its Gothenburg, Stockholm and Örebro branches.
 Since the late 2000s the type of militant street-based antifascism that AFA and Revolutionära Fronten represented has declined, in response to a more parliamentarian and online focus in the far right.
 This is evident by the very limited public role in many of the largest antifascist demonstrations in the 2010s, including the large 2018 Gothenburg blockade of the Nordic Resistance Movement, the massive Kärrtorp protest, and the massive 13.000 person strong demonstration in 2014 in response to the stabbing of Showan Shattak and three other antifascists in Malmö.

+Ukraine

+During the Russian invasion of Ukraine, many anti-fascists have fought to defend Ukraine against Russia, which they regard as an imperialist and fascistic state under Vladimir Putin (see Ruscism and Putinism).
+They founded the Resistance Committee, an anti-fascist unit of Ukraine's Territorial Defense Forces.
+One of its most prominent members was anarchist Dmitry Petrov.
+Another Ukrainian anti-fascist activist, Maksym Butkevych, fought Russian forces before being captured and held as a prisoner of war; Russian state media denounced him as a "Nazi".

+A network of anti-fascist groups in Ukraine and Europe, the Solidarity Collectives, was set up to gather equipment to send to comrades fighting Russian forces.

+The Combat Organization of Anarcho-Communists is an anti-fascist militant group which is part of the Russian and Belarusian partisan movement.
+It supports Ukrainian resistance and opposes the Russian invasion by sabotaging railways and communications masts, and attacking army enlistment offices.

 Asia

 Kashmir

-In 2019, the Indian government which was led by the far right Rashtriya Swayamsevak Sangh party attempted an alleged demographic change in the disputed Indian Administered Kashmir region.
+In 2019, the Indian government revocated the special status of Jammu and Kashmir in the disputed Jammu and Kashmir state.

-The harsh lockdown which followed was aimed to curb the Kashmiri locals protesting against the Indian government's decision.
-This led to the creation of local resistance groups like the People's Anti-Fascist Front who's goal is to prevent a situation similar to that of Palestine.
+The lockdown and protests which followed led to the creation of militant groups like the People's Anti-Fascist Front.